 Here is an example of very shallow DOF:

 This photograph was shot at F1.8, which is one of the lowest apertures possible.
 Notice how the subject is in focus, but everything in front of and behind him is blurred.
 This draws the viewer’s attention to the subject.
-Because of the blur, you cannot see the details of the ground or anything else in the background, thereby ensuring the background would be blurred.
+Because of the blur, you cannot see the details of the ground or anything else in the background.

 Now, take a look at this photo.
 This was shot in the very same location.
 But the aperture was shot at F5.
 Everything is in focus.
 You can see the details of the wall, the broken glass and rocks on the ground, and even the electrical outlets and wires on the side of the building.
 This is very distracting to the viewer, and frankly, visually unappealing.
 Another problem with this photo is that the subjects are positioned very close to the brick wall.
 Had they been further away from the wall, it is possible that the wall may have been blurred more.
 And that brings me to my next point about controlling DOF.
 The distance from the plane of focus also affects the amount of blur that will occur in a photograph.
 The closers objects (such as the brick wall) are to the plane of focus, the more they will be in focus.
 Had I positioned these subjects further away from the wall, I could have had it blurred out more.